Meet the team at Queens Park Veterinary Surgery!

-It’s friendly faces all round at Queens Park Veterinary Surgery and most of the team have been here for a while!
-We know that our clients like to have continuity in their veterinary care and see the same vet or nurse at every visit.
-You will often see Frank, Stuart’s dog, on reception too.
-He has to earn his keep.
-Our Meet The Team page shows you who makes up our team and gives you some background on each of us, including our qualifications and a chance to take a peek at our own pets.
-You can see in advance who your pet will be seeing so you will recognise us when you come in.
+Our Meet The Team page shows you who makes up our team and gives you some background on each of us, including our qualifications.
+You can see in advance who your pet’s appointment will be with, so you will recognise us when you come in.

-If you require any further information on any of our staff, including the visiting cardiologist Chris Fellows or Margaret Cameron, who performs veterinary acupuncture, please do not hesitate to ask.
+If you require any further information on any of our staff, please do not hesitate to ask.

-We sometimes have vacancies available for either vets, nurses or support staff, so if you are interested in working for us please get in touch with Nikki on 01204 525066 or email – email@example.com
+We sometimes have vacancies available for either vets, nurses or support staff.
+If you are interested in working for us please get in touch with Nikki Knapp – firstname.lastname@example.org

 Head Veterinary Surgeon

-When I’m not at work, I spend my time studying for a Maths degree, and looking after my 2 rescue rabbits Sheldon and Bernadette.
+Outside of work I have just completed a Maths degree, so I am looking forward to spending some time study-free.
+I spend most of my free time looking after and hanging out with my rescue house rabbit, Penny.
 On a Sunday morning you can usually find me in Rivi tea rooms having a bacon roll after a long hike!

 Veterinary Nursing Assistant